trevorwslee/wasm_calculator/README.md

 ```

 Note that without the above mentioned `Trunk.toml` config file, Trunk will in fact look for `index.html` as the template instead.
+(However, we would like to reserve `index.html` for other purposes, and hence would use `trunk.html` instead.)

 Our WASM code will be "mounted" to `<body>` of this `trunk.html`, let's see it working
 ```
 trunk serve --open
 ```

 This will run the Trunk server serving the `trunk.html` merged with whatever WASM code in `main.rs`

-The server will keep running, and hot update the page whenever `trunk.html` or `main.rs` changed
+The server will keep running, and hot update the page whenever `trunk.html` or `main.rs` get changed

 Say, change the `<body>` of `trunk.html` to
 ```
 <body><h3>&mdash; WASM Calculator &mdash;</h3></body>
 ```

-See that the browser page is changed accordingly.
+See that the browser page is updated accordingly.

 ## The Basis of `wasm_calculator`